Did you know?

-Geoffroy's marmosets are omnivores, which means they eat plants and animals.
-Their wild diet is mostly fruit, insects and plant gums.
-Plant gums are a sap-like ooze that comes out of trees as a defense against bark damage.
-These monkeys are the only primates that regularly gouge their own holes in trees with their chisel-like teeth to tap its gum.
+Marmosets are omnivores and are the only primates that regularly gouge their own holes in trees with chisel-like teeth to tap into gum.
 Around a day after they create the holes, they come back to eat the gum that has oozed out.
+Since they are small, they work together and will take turns acting as "look out" for predators.

-Females almost always have fraternal twins, and for the first week after they are born the father is the only family member that carries the babies.
+Geoffroy's marmosets are social primates that live in large family groups.
+Each group of marmosets is typically comprised of eight to 10 monkeys, but it can reach up to 20!
+Females almost always have fraternal twins, and for the first week after they are born, the father is the only family member that carries the babies.
 After that, everyone helps care for the babies, with dad still being the main carrier.
 Older siblings learn how to care for their potential future babies this way.